Juan Baget: Peninsular War

 Following the Dos de Mayo Uprising (1808), Baget set up, armed and financed, at his own expense, a group of somatenes, with which, at the head of the somatenes and the 1st Tercio de Miqueletes, he was able to lead one of first defeats of French forces in Spain, at the second battle of El Bruch, on 14 June 1808, a month before General Dupont de l'Étang's momentous open-field defeat at Bailen.

-The Junta de Lérida had appointed Baget commander-in-chief of the 1st Tercio de Miqueletes and commanding officer of the Volunteer Somatenes —including the Somatenes de Igualada and Verdú, among others— with three captains, four lieutentants and two second lieutenants at his orders, an armed force with which he was able to defeat a far greater force of 5,000 troops led by General Duhesme.
+The Junta de Lérida had appointed Baget commander-in-chief of the 1st Tercio de Miqueletes and commanding officer of the Volunteer Somatenes —including the Somatenes de Igualada and Verdú, among others— with three captains, four lieutenants and two second lieutenants at his orders, an armed force with which he was able to defeat a far greater force of 5,000 troops led by General Duhesme.

 Shortly thereafter, between 19 and 30 June 1808, Baget organised the defence of the right bank of the Llobregat river, between Sant Boi de Llobregat and Martorell, against General Lechi's 7,000 troops. delegating the defence of the latter in that of an experienced artilleryman, Juan Seró, who had escaped the occupation of Barcelona, along with two cannons, five sergeants, seven corporals and 32 regular troops.
 Seró also had over 2,500 Somatenes and a Tercio of Migueletes de Cervera under his command.

 The following month, the captain-general of Aragon, Palafox, recommended that the Junta Suprema de Cataluña send Baget to Mahón to assist in organising the defence of that city and then to accompany Domingo Traggia, marqués del Palacio, who was leaving his post as military governor of Menorca to take up his appointment as Captain-General of Catalonia, charged with pacifying the region, which was then in a state of anarchy.

 On 17 July 1808, the Junta General de Defensa de Lérida promoted Baget to colonel.
 Traggia and Baget landed at Tarragona on 22 July 1808 and marched towards Gerona, to force the French to lift the siege there.